Khaled Mashaal in Cairo after reconcilliation agreement_311.

 The deal had aimed to end a four-year rift that has split the Palestinians ideologically and geographically.

 said its position toward Israel would not change after the formation of a

 appointment of current PA Prime Minister Salam Fayyad as head of the proposed

-Abbas and Mashaal were scheduled to hold talks in the
+Abbas and Mashaal were expected to discuss implementing the reconciliation accord

 that was reached between Hamas and Fatah last May.